mailcow/mailcow-dockerized-docs/docs/index.en.md

 Have we got your interest?
 Get a first overview of the functionalities of mailcow and your mailcow UI in our official **mailcow demos**!

-Since September 2022 we´re providing two seperate Demo instances:
+We´re providing two seperate Demo instances:

 + **[demo.mailcow.email](https://demo.mailcow.email)** is the classic Demo based on the **stable releases**.
 + **[nightly-demo.mailcow.email](https://nightly-demo.mailcow.email)** is the new **nightly demo** based on unreleased testing features.
 (So especially interesting for those who have no possibility to create a test instance themselves.)